 The box itself is shaped like a wedge with the sloping front and the connectors lined up on the sides.
 The case is made of hard plastic and it looks exceedingly modern.
-On the side you have all of different connectors, and there are quite a few of them.
+On the side, you have all of the different connectors, and there are quite a few of them.

-For the times that you won’t be porting out via HDMI the on board speakers are more than capable.
-They produce more volume than your traditional tablet but not enough that you’d want to sub them out if you had multiple viewers at the screen.
+For the times that you won’t be porting out via HDMI, the on board speakers are more than capable.
+They produce more volume than your traditional tablet but not enough that you’d want to sub them out if you had multiple viewers on the screen.

 The touchscreen is calibrated to 5-points that allow multi-touch inputs.
 If you don’t want to take advantage of the touchscreen you can opt to install your own USB or wireless keyboard/mouse systems in place instead.
 It’s up to you.

 You’ll notice that the X8 is also armed with an antenna to receive WiFi.
 The antenna boosts your ability to grab signal and you utilize the already solid wireless mechanisms inside.
 Streaming video to the device saw us receiving 5 bars of WiFi coverage and we didn’t have any buffering or stuttering issues.
 You also have Bluetooth 4.0 connectivity if you want to take advantage of that property.

 Alright so far what we’ve detailed is an ultra light, incredibly portable, tablet/mini PC hybrid.
 With that being said, you really are getting an incomplete portrait without knowing how strong the machine is on the inside.
 As we break down the specs and detail the various ready to utilize functions you need to keep in mind that this device is lighter than your phone, and that’s pretty crazy.